SteliosTsop/QF-image-segmentation-keras/README.md

 After annotating around 1000 images (with size 640x640), the next step is to convert the annotations into a format that is suitable for the training program.
 This is done using the __Export_annotations.py__ script in the __Convert_VGG_Annotations__ folder.

+## Training the network

+The code for training the network and performing the predictions is using Keras with Tensorflow as a backend.